sandialabs/canary/docs/source/howto/xstatus.rst

 Mark a test expected to diff or fail
 ====================================

 The :ref:`xdiff<directive-xdiff>` and :ref:`xfail<directive-xfail>` directives can mark tests that you expect to diff or fail, respectively.
-For example, the following test is expected to :ref:`stat-diffed`:
+For example, the following test is expected to :ref:`diff <stat-diffed>`:

 .. literalinclude:: /examples/xstatus/xdiff.pyt
     :language: python